 Another question that arises is how to respond to a request from a patient, or DTC orthodontic provider, to supply written confirmation that a patient is fit to proceed with orthodontic treatment.
 This is in effect asking a dentist to make a decision on whether or not a patient is suitable for treatment that the practitioner themselves will play no part in planning or delivering.

-Even if a patient has attended recently for dental examinations, this does not equate to a patient being fit to proceed with a specific course of orthodontic treatment.
-It is Dental Protection’s view that it would not be appropriate for a clinician to comment on whether a patient is fit to proceed with orthodontic treatment where they have no involvement in the clinical assessment, treatment planning or provision of that course of treatment.
+While a patient may have attended recently for dental examinations, this does not equate to a patient being fit to proceed with a specific course of orthodontic treatment.
+It would not be appropriate for a clinician to comment on whether a patient is fit to proceed where they have no involvement in the clinical assessment, treatment planning or provision of that course of treatment.
 In this scenario, it would be in the patient’s interests to advise that a clinical examination, with an appropriately trained orthodontic clinician, would be required to ensure all treatment options and specific risks are considered.

 However, patients may instead request a copy of their records or provide authority for these to be disclosed to a third party.
 If the patient has made such a request, and provided a signed form of authority, then the disclosure of information should be dealt with in accordance with data protection legislation.
-If the records are to be disclosed with a view to dental treatment being provided elsewhere, a courtesy call to the patient confirming receipt of the request would allow a discussion to take place into what treatment the patient is seeking and whether this is in their interests.
+If the records are to be disclosed with a view to dental treatment being provided elsewhere, one approach that could be considered would be to provide a courtesy call to the patient confirming receipt of the request thereby opening a discussion into what treatment the patient is seeking.
 A clear note of any discussion with the patient regarding what was advised should be recorded in the patient’s records.

 Adequate and appropriate indemnity